Ski Tour Schwalmere

 Descent

-1.5 - 2.5 hrs
+1.5 - 2.5 hr

-After a short break, we remove the skins and start the descent into the Soustal.
+After a short break, we remove the skins and start the ski descent into the Soustal.
 Initially steep, then wide, open slopes perfect for long turns.
 Depending on snow conditions, we can even ski all the way down to Isenfluh: 2,400 meters of descent in one go.
 If you can still feel your legs afterwards, you have done something wrong.

-Whats included
+What's included

 Guiding from a licenced mountain guide/ aspirant guide